-Below is my list of what I consider the best books about commodities.
+Below is my list of what I consider the best books about commodities, economics and psychology.
 My list covers everything from trading them, to commodity specific books, to insights into key players in the industry and more general reference books.
 This page will be a live page so I’ll be adding reviews as I go.
 Got a book you can recommend then send me a tweet @PeterSainsbury7.

 Timing Techniques for Commodity Futures Markets – Colin Alexander (US) (UK): This book has really opened my eyes to technical commodity trading.
 The author gradually builds up the tools you need to understand how commodity futures prices move.
 At the very least it will help you analyse what the balance of risks are – potential loss vs potential gain.
 Central point is to have a short, medium and long term view of charts to gauge support, resistance and trends.
 Definitely one to re-read.